 The HigherEdTech Podcast focuses on technology in colleges and universities.
 I co-host it with Tim VanNorman, the instructional technologist at Irvine Valley College.
 The show aims to help professors better understand the ever-changing landscape of what’s happening with tech in their classes and on campus.

 I’ve been the primary blogger for all things EdTech at TESOL International since 2021.
 I explore ideas teachers can use in the classroom to use with their students immediately.

-I’m an experienced and engaging international presenter who can work with audiences of all sizes.
+From international keynotes to local plenaries, I’m an experienced and engaging international presenter who can work with audiences of all sizes.
 Reach out if you’d like me to speak at your next event!